How can we help you today?

 Each TLD has its own purpose.
 Knowing which one aligns with your website’s goals will help it stand out and get great search rankings.

-What is .com?
+What is .COM?

 These days, anyone can use a .com.
 What started as a business-only domain is now used by small groups, personal brands, and even individuals.
 In fact, 38.10% of websites use the .com extension, making it one of the most common and recognizable out there.

-What is .net?
+What is .NET?

 Just like .com, the .net domain extension emerged in 1985.
 As businesses moved online, they required companies to manage their network systems, and this booming market led to the creation of the .net extension.
 Originally intended as an identifier for businesses involved in network infrastructure and services, it has since evolved into the go-to extension for companies in internet services, networking, and technical support.

-What are the main differences between .net and .com?
+What are the main differences between .NET and .COM?

 History and usage reveal key differences between .com and .net—but there’s more to consider.
 To help you decide, explore the table we’ve created below.

-AvailabilityAlmost everyone associates .com with a website.
-Most high-value names are already taken, making it harder to register your ideal domain.Unlike .com, the .net extension hasn’t evolved as much and remains a niche domain.
+Availability Almost everyone associates .com with a website.
+Most high-value names are already taken, making it harder to register your ideal domain.
+The .net extension hasn’t evolved as much and remains a niche domain.
 This is why it’s used by just 3.11% of sites versus 38.11% for .com, so more names remain available.

-MemorabilityUsers instinctively type .com.
-That’s why its .net counterpart can be easily overlooked, even with identical content.A .net domain stands out because it’s rare.
-However, if your site doesn’t offer unique appeal, even a catchy .net name might not stick with users.
+Memorability Users instinctively type .com.
+That’s why its .net counterpart can be easily overlooked, even with identical content.
+A .net domain stands out because it’s rare.
+However, if your site doesn’t offer a unique appeal, even a catchy .net name might not stick with users.

-CredibilityEstablished brands almost always use .com.
-This adds instant trust and authority to your site.Sites on .net are seen as credible especially towards tech audiences.
+Credibility Established brands almost always use .com.
+This adds instant trust and authority to your site.
+Sites on .net are seen as credible, especially towards tech audiences.

-TrademarksTrademark protection covers confusingly similar names.
-If you secure chocolate.com but someone else holds chocolatesss.com, you could face a dispute..net is more niche, so most competitors share the same extension.
-Once your desired name is free, you’re unlikely to face trademark conflicts with a .net.
+Trademarks Trademark protection covers confusingly similar names.
+If you secure chocolate.com but someone else holds chocolatesss.com, you could face a dispute. .net is more niche, so most competitors share the same extension.
+Once your desired name is available, you’re unlikely to encounter trademark conflicts with a .net domain.

-AffordabilityPremium .com names often carry an extra cost.
-However, our standard rates start at $11.99.Because .net domains are less common, they typically register at standard rates.
-At Network Solutions, they start at $14.99.
-In contrast, many .com names—if available—command premiums in the thousands.
+Affordability Note: Pricing is subject to change.
+Please check the official website for the current rates.
+Premium .com names often carry an extra cost.
+However, our standard rates start at $11.99.
+Because .net domains are less common, they typically register at standard rates.
+At Network Solutions, the starting price is $14.99.
+In contrast, many .com names—if available—command premiums in the thousands of dollars.

-When to use the .com domain extension?
+When to use .COM domain extension?

 There’s absolutely no limitation to a .com.
 Unlike country-specific TLDs (ccTLDs), which are tied to a particular region, .com is global and accessible to anyone.
 Any brand, group, or entity can use it.
-This has made the .com extension a trusted and highly-sought-after domain.
+This has made the .com extension a trusted and highly sought-after domain.

 So, if you’re looking to create a website for a broad audience, .com might be your perfect match.
 It’s especially ideal for: